GildedPleb/hab-guide/src/pages/how.md

-The above would happen in real time, as an automated process, and alerting could be forwarded so that the operator can then troubleshoot the problematic host when available or if even needed, as opposed to **_we are actively losing income fix immediately_**.
+The above would happen in real time, as an automated process, and alerting could be forwarded so that the operator can then troubleshoot the problematic host when available or if even needed, as opposed to **_we are actively in a liquidity crisis fix immediately_**.
 Once the host is back up, Kubernetes will start a bitcoin node on Computer 1 and once synced, remove the Bitcoin node from the cloud, to fully remediate the incident.

 You should recognize the above process as one similar to (but distinctly different from) a different kind of multi-signature transaction: m-of-3.
 In the